infamicstudios/CS-256/Topic1_Part_1/Notes.md

 ### **Object Oriented Programming**
 Team of classes (5+ classes) that work together to solve a problem.
 (Important to avoid meandering).

+## What is a Data Structure?
+---
+A Data structure is how we use memory to store data.
+(An Array, A Linear Linked List, Etc)

 ## What is an ADT?
 ---
 Abstract Data types hides how memory is worked with inside of a class.

+## *Difference Between ADT & Data Structures:*